MargaridaFernandes1/Udacity-DS-Project3-Sparkify/README.md

 The project is organized with the following structure:

 1. Loading and cleaning data
-  i.
-Load dataset
+   1. Load dataset
-  ii.
-Cleaning missing and invalid data
+   2. Cleaning missing and invalid data

-2.Exploratory Data Analysis
+2. Exploratory Data Analysis
-  i.
-Define Churn & Downgrades from the original features ii.
-Explore data (comparing behaviours between both type of users: those who churned and those who didn't)
+   1. Define Churn & Downgrades from the original features
+   2. Explore data (comparing behaviours between both type of users: those who churned and those who didn't)

 3. Feature Engineering
-  i.
-Create new meaningful features for each user ii.
-Create a function to perform all ETL tasks at once
+   1. Create new meaningful features for each user
+   2. Create a function to perform all ETL tasks at once

 4. Model training and Prediction
-  i.
-Split data into training and testing data sets ii.
-Train several classification models & Hyperparameter tunning with Grid Search iii.
-Select best machine learning model based on f1score
+   1. Split data into training and testing data sets
+   2. Train several classification models & Hyperparameter tunning with Grid Search
+   3. Select best machine learning model based on f1score

 ## Data<a name="Data"></a>